Timna Park: Tabernacle Replica

 2. Most Christians skim over or don’t read the sections and books of the Bible that deal with the details of the Law and the tabernacle.

-3. Some might wonder why God spent 40 days instructing Moses about the tabernacle, but only spent 6 days creating the entire universe?
+3. Some might wonder why God spent 40 days instructing Moses about the tabernacle but only spent 6 days creating the entire universe?

 5. For most Christians, reading from Genesis to Exodus chapter 20 is great.
 Then, they get bogged down in the rest of Exodus, Leviticus, and part of Numbers.

-6. The fact that God spends so much time on the details of how mankind can be right with Him reveals that He is more concerned about having a relationship with us over the importance of His creation.
+6. The fact that God spends so much time on the details of how mankind can be right with Him reveals that He is more concerned about having a relationship with us than the importance of His creation.

 Places of Interest